beancount/fava/src/fava/help/features.md

 jump to the (date-wise) latest one in the opened file.

 The editor supports auto-completion for various entities, e.g., account names, payees, and tags.
 Trailing whitespace is highlighted in red.
+The Tab key in the editor can be used for indentation - to escape this keyboard trap, press Escape and then Tab directly after it.

 ## Queries